Ariel Atkins: International

 Atkins has also played internationally.
 She spent the 2018–19 season with InvestInTheWest ENEA Gorzów Wielkopolski in Poland and played for the Perth Lynx in Australia during the 2019–20 off-season.

 Unrivaled

 On February 21, 2025, Unrivaled signed Atkins to a relief player contract.

+Athletes Unlimited

+In September 2025, Atkins joined Athletes Unlimited Pro Basketball for its fifth season in Nashville, adding to her professional résumé alongside her WNBA and international career.

 National team career

 2020 Olympics

 In late March 2020, the International Olympic Committee (IOC) and the Tokyo Metropolitan Government postponed the 2020 Summer Olympics until the summer of 2021 due to the COVID-19 pandemic.
 On June 21, 2021, Atkins was named to the 12-player roster for Team USA for the 2020 summer Olympics.
 She and Team USA went on to win the gold medal in the tournament, defeating Japan 90–75 in the final.